 Wook hunters bag and tag our smelliest invasive species

-Wooks are on the loose, and dedicated wook trackers are on their tails.
+Wooks are on the loose, and dedicated wook trackers are on their trails.

 Academic Christina Allaback, PhD, even studies them.